gsvidaurre/paRsynth-methods-paper/README.md

 2. Check all narrative text for clarity and typos at the end of your iterative RMarkdown knitting process.

-3. Push the final RMarkdown document and knitted HTML report to the main and code review branches of the manuscript repository.
+3. Push the final RMarkdown document and knitted HTML report to the main branch of the manuscript repository.

-4. Let the co-author assigned to each of your scripts know that the RMarkdown document and knitted HTML report for each of your scripts are ready for them to review.
+4. Let the Grace know that the RMarkdown document and knitted HTML report for each of your scripts are ready for the next round of code review.

+**Note:** Grace will merge all final script versions from the main branch to the code review branch, and will let everyone know when they can start the second round of code review.

 ## Second round of code review (co-author)